uspki/policies/certificate-policy.md

 This policy allows for persons who may not be affiliated with the same organizational unit that is operating the Certification Authority to assist in the certificate application process and be designated as Enterprise Registration Authorities as a role.
 Registration Authority system functions shall be the responsibility of the Certification Authority.

-A CA MAY designate an Enterprise Registration Authority (RA) to verify certificate requests from the Enterprise RA's affiliated U.S. Federal Government entity.
-The CA SHALL NOT accept certificate requests authorized by an Enterprise RA unless the following requirements are satisfied:
+A CA may designate an Enterprise Registration Authority (RA) to verify certificate requests from the Enterprise RA's affiliated U.S. Federal Government entity.
+The CA shall not accept certificate requests authorized by an Enterprise RA unless the following requirements are satisfied:

-1. The CA SHALL confirm that the requested Fully-Qualified Domain Name(s) are within the Enterprise RA's verified Domain Namespace(s) as registered in the .GOV (DotGov) and .MIL (DotMil) gTLDs Domain Name Registrars.
+1. The CA shall confirm that the requested Fully-Qualified Domain Name(s) are within the Enterprise RA's verified Domain Namespace(s) as registered in the .GOV (DotGov) and .MIL (DotMil) gTLDs Domain Name Registrars.
-2. The CA SHOULD confirm that the requested Fully-Qualified Domain Name(s) are not within any Domain Namespace(s) for any U.S. State, Local, Territorial, Native Sovereign Nations, or any other entities identified as a _Non-Federal Agency_ in the DotGov Domain Name Registrar per United States Code (U.S.C.)
+2. The CA should confirm that the requested Fully-Qualified Domain Name(s) are not within any Domain Namespace(s) for any U.S. State, Local, Territorial, Native Sovereign Nations, or any other entities identified as a _Non-Federal Agency_ in the DotGov Domain Name Registrar per United States Code (U.S.C.)
 41 CFR Part 102-173.

-The CA SHALL impose these limitations through an agreement with the Authorizing Authority of the Domain Name as defined under United States Code (U.S.C.)
+The CA shall impose these limitations through an agreement with the Authorizing Authority of the Domain Name as defined under United States Code (U.S.C.)
 41 CFR Part 102-173.
-The CA SHALL monitor compliance by the Enterprise RA and institute technical controls.
-The CA SHOULD use both audits and analytics based methods such as monitoring of Certificate Transparency Log(s) and services to ensure compliance.
+The CA shall monitor compliance by the Enterprise RA and institute technical controls.
+The CA should use both audits and analytics based methods such as monitoring of Certificate Transparency Log(s) and services to ensure compliance.

 Delegated Third Parties are not allowed under this policy.